-(2) by persons voting for approval who represent a majority of the volume of the agricultural commodity; or
+(2) by persons voting for approval who represent a major-

-(3) by a majority of those persons voting for approval who also represent a majority of the volume of the agricultural commodity.

-(f) COSTS OF REFERENDA.-The board established under an order with respect to which a referendum is conducted under this section shall reimburse the Secretary for any expenses incurred by the Secretary to conduct the referendum.
+- (3) by a majority of those persons voting for approval who also represent a majority of the volume of the agricultural commodity. - (f) Costs of Referenda.-The board established under an order with respect to which a referendum is conducted under this section shall reimburse the Secretary for any expenses incurred by the Secretary to conduct the referendum.

-(g) MANNER OF CONDUCTING REFERENDA.-
+(g) Manner of Conducting Referenda.-